Overview of gun laws by nation: Lebanon

 In the Lebanese Republic, ownership of any firearm other than handguns, hunting arms or antiques is illegal and only the latter two are permitted to leave the owner's home.
 Disregard for this law is prevalent.
 Lebanon does not officially grant the right to bear arms, but it is a firmly held cultural belief in the country.
 Firearm licenses are granted to certain individuals, but the test is not open to the public and requires a particular need to be demonstrated.

 Gun control has been largely unsuccessful in Lebanon due to a historic context of gun availability and usage, a lack of effective central government control or authority over many parts of the country, and the tumultuous nature of the region.
 Although gunsmithing was once prominent in the region, it has all but ceased since the mid-1930s, yet it remains legal with a permit.
 Lebanon has come to be one of the largest arms markets in the Middle East.

 Lebanon ranks 58th worldwide for privately owned firearms per capita.

 Malaysia

 Firearm ownership is highly restricted in Malaysia.
-The Arms Act (1960) requires Malaysian citizens to have a license for the manufacture, import, export, repair, or ownership of firearms.
+The Arms Act 1960 requires Malaysian citizens to have a license for the manufacture, import, export, repair, or ownership of firearms.
 A firearm license can only be granted by the Chief Police Officer of a state.
-Discharging a firearm in crimes such as extortion, robbery, resisting arrest and house-breaking is punished by the death penalty.
-Exhibiting a firearm for any of the scheduled offences (without discharging) carries a penalty of life imprisonment and caning of not less than six strokes.
+Prior to 2023, under the Firearms (Increased Penalties) Act 1971, the only punishment for discharging a firearm in crimes such as extortion, robbery, resisting arrest and house-breaking is the death penalty.
+Being an accomplice to such offence will also receive the same penalty.
+Exhibiting a firearm for any of the scheduled offences (without discharging) carries a penalty of life imprisonment and caning of not less than 6 strokes.
 Possession of unlawful firearms carries a sentence of up to fourteen years in prison and caning.

+In 2023, the Abolition of Mandatory Death Penalty Act 2023 abolished the death penalty and life imprisonment under the two firearms laws and replaced them with 30 to 40 years imprisonment, accompanying by at least 12 or at least 6 strokes of the cane.